Paula Waddill, Ph.D.

 Why is it that what we remember reading or hearing isn't always what we actually read or heard?
 Why do we recall objects as having been in one location when they were actually in another?
 What makes some faces harder to recognize than others?

 I conduct research in human learning and memory that seeks to answer questions like these.
 Current lines of investigation in my lab include episodic memory, memory representations, discourse processing, and encoding processes that enhance memory.
-My work also includes forensic and educational applications of memory research.
+My work also includes forensic and educational applications of memory research and semantic memory processes in decision making.

 I welcome both undergraduate and graduate students into my lab either as research assistants on projects already underway or as investigators on their own individual research projects.
 Mentoring students is something I find enjoyable and rewarding.
 I am honored to have received both the university's Distinguished Mentor Award and the Board of Regents Award for Teaching Excellence in recognition of my work with students.